RHS Growing Guides

 Sowing indoors

-You can sow cabbage seeds in a greenhouse or on a bright windowsill in spring and summer – check seed packets for timings, as it depends on the variety.
 Sowing indoors is a good way to get cabbages off to an early or more reliable start, out of reach of slugs and snails.
-It can also reduce the effects of clubroot, if you have this fungal disease in your soil.
+It can also reduce the effects of club root, if you have this fungal disease in your soil.
+Sowing times vary from late winter to summer, depending on the variety, so check your seed packet for full details.

 Sowing outdoors

-• Late February–early May for summer cabbages (protect early sowings with cloches or fleece
+• February–April for summer cabbages (protect early sowings with cloches or biodegradable fleece

-Alternatively, if you’re short on ground space during the prime spring sowing season, you could sow in modular trays outdoors, for transplanting into the ground later (see below).
+Alternatively, if you’re short on ground space during the prime spring sowing season, you could sow in modular trays outdoors (using the method described in Sowing indoors), for transplanting into the ground later.

 5

-Young cabbages growing in a seedbed, raised from seed indoors or bought as plug plants should be moved to their final growing site when they’re about 15cm (6in) tall, or have five or six true leaves.
-Plants grown indoors should be hardened off before transplanting.
+Young cabbages, either growing in a seedbed, raised from seed indoors or bought as plug plants, should be moved to their final growing site when they’re 10–15cm (4–6in) tall, with five or six true leaves.
+Make sure to harden off indoor-sown plants before transplanting, to avoid a check in growth.

 6